John Ratzenberger: Personal life

 Ratzenberger lived in London for 10 years.
-Since 1994, he has lived in Vashon, Washington.
-Ratzenberger married Georgia Stiny in 1984; during their 20-year marriage they had two children together before divorcing in 2004.
-He then married Julie Blichfeldt in November 2012.
+Since 1994, he has lived in Vashon, Washington, as well as in Southern California's communities of Calabasas and Westlake Village.
+Ratzenberger has been married three times; he was married to his first wife Caroline for a year, divorcing in 1983.
+Ratzenberger married his second wife Georgia Stiny in 1984; during their 18-year marriage they had a daughter together and also adopted a son; after a separation, their divorce finalized in 2004.
+He married his third wife Julie Blichfeldt in 2012.

 Ratzenberger developed a packaging-alternatives product made from biodegradable and non-toxic recycled paper as a safe alternative to foam peanuts and plastic bubble wrap.
 This product, SizzlePak, was manufactured by his company Eco-Pak Industries, which Ratzenberger co-founded in 1989.
-In 1992, he sold Eco-Pack to Ranpak Corp.
+In 1992, he sold Eco-Pak to Ranpak Corp.

 Political views

-Ratzenberger is has been a longtime registered Republican.
+Ratzenberger has been a longtime registered Republican.
 During the 2008 presidential race, Ratzenberger campaigned for John McCain, appearing with former Cheers co-star Kelsey Grammer at several Republican party events.
 Ratzenberger was outspoken in opposition of the 2010 health care reform bill, referring to it as socialism.
 On January 17, 2010, he appeared and endorsed Scott Brown for the United States Senate at Mechanics Hall in Worcester, Massachusetts.
 Ratzenberger campaigned for Republican Josh Mandel of Ohio for state treasurer in 2010 and served as master of ceremonies for Mandel's inauguration into the position in 2011.
 He considered running for the U.S. Senate in Connecticut in 2012.

 Ratzenberger endorsed Mitt Romney in 2012.
 He appeared on Your World with Neil Cavuto to support Donald Trump's candidacy during the 2016 presidential race, shortly after Trump was declared the presumptive Republican nominee.
-He praised his performance as president in 2017, saying he had done "a wonderful job as far as manufacturing is concerned".
+He praised Trump's performance as president in 2017, saying he had done "a wonderful job as far as manufacturing is concerned".
+Ratzenberger endorsed Trump again in 2024.

 During the COVID-19 pandemic, Ratzenberger expressed his support for the United States Postal Service (USPS) in 2020 via Cameo and suggested people who wished to help them donate and buy presents for Christmas early.